Los Angeles councilman arrested in federal corruption probe

-LOS ANGELES (AP) - A Los Angeles City Council member who has been under the cloud of a federal corruption investigation was arrested early Tuesday, the FBI said.

-Councilman Jose Huizar was taken into custody at his Boyle Heights home, said FBI spokeswoman Laura Eimiller.
+Huizar, 51, was taken into custody at his Boyle Heights home, officials said.
+He faces up to 20 years in federal prison on allegations that he masterminded a “pay-to-play” scheme involving real estate developers.

+“Mr. Huizar was busy enjoying the fruits of his alleged corruption while his criminal enterprise sold the city to the highest bidder behind the backs of taxpayers,” said Paul Delacourt, the assistant director in charge of the FBI’s Los Angeles field office, in a statement Tuesday.

-The mayor and other city leaders have been calling for Huizar to resign since his former special assistant agreed to plead guilty in a $1 million bribery scheme involving real estate developers.
+The mayor and other city leaders have been calling for Huizar to resign since his former special assistant agreed to plead guilty in the bribery scheme.
+The city council president pledged Tuesday to begin the process to remove Huizar, who has represented a district that encompasses downtown and the eastern part of Los Angeles since 2005, from office.

+Prosecutors charged Huizar with one count of conspiring to violate the Racketeer Influenced and Corrupt Organizations (RICO) Act.
+Authorities allege the councilman and his associates violated multiple laws, including bribery, honest services fraud, extortion and money laundering.

 The U.S. attorney scheduled a late-morning press conference to discuss the arrest.

+“This case pulled back the curtain on rampant corruption at City Hall,” U.S. Attorney Nick Hanna said in a statement.
+“Councilman Huizar violated the public trust to a staggering degree, allegedly soliciting and accepting hundreds of thousands of dollars in bribes from multiple sources over many years.”

 There was no immediate response to an email seeking comment that was sent to Huizar’s communications director.
+The name of his attorney was not immediately available.

 Last month, former Huizar aide George Esparza, 33, agreed to plead to a count of racketeering conspiracy, which could carry a maximum 20-year prison term, according to prosecutors.